visioncortex/automata.visioncortex.org/docs/03-core-concepts/02-phases.md

 ### `precondition`

 Evaluated before the phase's anchors are mounted.
-If the condition is false, the phase is silently skipped (not an error).
+If the condition is false, the phase is skipped.

 ```yaml
 - name: close_progress_dialog